 2021 NAISMA Annual Awards

 The North American Invasive Species Management Association (NAISMA) Annual Awards seeks to recognize individuals who have gone above and beyond to improve invasive species management in North America.
-Awards nominees do not need to be a current NAISMA member.
+Award nominees do not need to be current NAISMA members.

 Special Recognition Award